dvirzg/T4/README.md

 ## Features

-- Predict blood glucose trajectories based on insulin dose and timing interventions
+- Predict coutnerfactual blood glucose trajectories based on insulin dose and timing interventions
-- Support for continuous treatment values (not just binary on/off)
+- Support for continuous treatment values of insulin dosage (rather than just binary on/off) and timing before meal
 - Analysis of how treatment modifications affect glucose levels for 3-5 hours
 - Visualization tools for counterfactual comparison